 On October 9, 2018, the Ohio Supreme Court issued an important decision in Ohio N. Univ. v.
 Charles Constr.
 Servc., Inc., Slip Opinion 2018-Ohio-4057.
-Departing from the national majority view, the Ohio Supreme Court held that a general contractor’s commercial general liability policy does not cover claims for property damage caused by a subcontractor’s faulty work. … Continue reading OHIO DECISION PARTS WAYS WITH THE NORM AS TO CONSTRUCTION DEFECT COVERAGE FOR GENERAL CONTRACTORS
+Departing from the national majority view, the Ohio Supreme Court held that a general contractor’s commercial general liability policy does not cover claims for property damage caused by a subcontractor’s faulty work.
+Specifically, the Court reasoned that faulty work is not accidental … Continue reading OHIO DECISION PARTS WAYS WITH THE NORM AS TO CONSTRUCTION DEFECT COVERAGE FOR GENERAL CONTRACTORS

 A “remote” claimant can be defined as one contributing labor or materials to a construction project who does not have a direct contract with the general contractor.
 This is typically a sub of a sub or a material supplier who sells to a subcontractor.
-The key is the provider must not be in … Continue reading Notice of Furnishing and Remote Claimants
+The key is the provider must not be in privvity with the GC or owner.
+In order to … Continue reading Notice of Furnishing and Remote Claimants

 Originally posted on N.C.
 Construction Law, Policy & News:

 Photo by CGehlen via Flickr * Talk about being stuck between a rock and a hard place.
 You’re an electrical sub who notices during your performance that installing certain light fixtures per plans would run afoul of the manufacturer’s instructions and violate the building code.
 You bring the issue to the attention of your general contractor, who submits an RFI.
 The… Continue reading When the Plans & the Code Don’t Mix, Can a Sub Sue a Design Professional for Negligence?